keenhenry/keenhenry.github.io/_posts/2025-08-18-network-foundation-knowledge.md

 Broadcast Domain
 : all nodes of a single L2 segment; the nodes that can reach each other using a broadcast L2 address (ff:ff:ff:ff:ff:ff).

+Bridges vs. Switches
+: By saying "bridge" we refer to a logical function of a device.
+  By saying "switch" we refer to the actual physical device performing that function.

+Bridge
+: The function of bridges: transparently combine network nodes into Layer 2 segments creating Layer 2 broadcast domains.
+The fact that bridges perform their function transparently means that from the network participants' standpoint, bridges don't exist.
+  Nodes just send frames to each other.

 VLAN
 : any broadcast domain that is partitioned and isolated at the data link layer (L2).
 It can be seen as the *inverse* to bridging.
 Bridges merge two L2 segments into one bigger L2 segment.
 VLANs split a single L2 segment into multiple